John Henry Lewis: Boxing retirement

 His next fight would have been a rematch with Len Harvey in London, but it was cancelled after Lewis failed the pre-fight medical tests.
 The blindness in his left eye and impaired vision in his right was of primary concern and he subsequently announced his retirement aged twenty-five years old.
 Lewis had a record of 103 wins, 9 losses and 6 draws, with 60 wins by knockout.

 Life after boxing

 Though he had always abstained from alcohol, Lewis worked as a liquor salesman for a Baltimore company near the end of his career.

 He had two brothers who boxed professionally; Christy and Paul.
 Christy was a club fighter, who often appeared in preliminary bouts before him.
 Paul was a Middleweight who fought feature bouts during the mid-1940s, primarily in Oakland.
-On an episode of the PBS show "Finding Your Roots", DNA analysis proved that Christy Lewis was actor and musician L. L Cool J's maternal grandfather who gave up his daughter for adoption.
+On an episode of the PBS show Finding Your Roots, DNA analysis proved that Christy Lewis was actor and musician LL Cool J's maternal grandfather who gave up his daughter for adoption.

 Lewis died in Berkeley, California, in 1974 at the age of 59.
 He had suffered from emphysema and Parkinson's.